Please review our COVID-19 FAQs that will help you prepare for your visit to our Conservation Areas during the pandemic.

 Get outdoors and explore local Conservation Areas.
 Otonabee Conservation offers a few reminders about enjoying the outdoors in the company of your dog (or dogs) while walking/hiking the scenic trails.

-Enjoy a hike along the trails in the company of your dog“To keep the dog safe, it must be kept on a leash and be in the care, control and custody of its owner or guardian at all times,” says Manager of Conservation Lands, Jessie James.
-“Remember that conservation areas are natural spaces in the countryside, with native wildlife and terrain that may be unfamiliar.
+“To keep the dog safe, it must be kept on a leash and be in the care, control and custody of its owner or guardian at all times,” says Manager of Conservation Lands, Jessie James, “Remember that conservation areas are natural spaces in the countryside, with native wildlife and terrain that may be unfamiliar.
 They are also home to species at risk that are actually in danger when a dog is loose.”

 Please keep your dog on a leash to show consideration for other visitors who may be afraid or uncomfortable around wandering dogs.